Your browser is unsupported

 Two information sessions are held monthly throughout the year.
 Each session gives an overview of occupational therapy, the UIC OT program and the admissions process.

 One Monday evening session will be held online.
 One Friday afternoon session will be held in-person.
-A pre-recorded session is available under the “Pre-advising and resources” heading above.
+A pre-recorded session is available under the “Pre-advising and resources” heading below.

 Sign up for an information session